theotherkhan/personal-site/personal-site/content/projects/KDCLSRLM.md

 as image recognition on ImageNet (Zagoruyko and Komodakis, 2016).
-Cho and Hariharan note that empirical results establishing the generality of KD efficacy for various tasks are nonexistent
+Cho and Hariharan note that empirical results establishing the generality of KD efficacy for various tasks are nonexistent.
-(Cho and Hariharan, 2019).
 They examine the reasons behind these failures, noting that large differences in student teacher model capacities may limit the student model’s ability to minimize